LusineAm/exel-to-xml/README.md

 4. Click the "Convert to XML" button to start the conversion

 5. The converted XML file will automatically download when ready

-## Supported Excel Structure

-The application expects Excel files with a structure similar to the following:
-- Headers in the first row
-- Data in subsequent rows
-- The XML output will maintain the structure with appropriate data types (String/Number)

-## Technologies Used

-- Frontend: HTML5, CSS3, JavaScript
-- Backend: Node.js, Express
-- File Processing: xlsx library
-- File Upload: multer